- Make an immediate impact on students, high-need schools, and communities.

 Alumnihood: Lifetime of Impactful Leadership

 Achieving systemic change is long-term work.
-Because the needs of students and interests of our alumni change over time, we provide you with mission-aligned career support, leadership development experiences, opportunities to contribute to local change efforts, and easy access to our network as it grows, throughout your lifetime.
+Because alumni look to the network to make lifelong impact, we provide you with mission-aligned career support, leadership development experiences, opportunities to contribute to local change efforts, and easy access to stay connected to our network as it grows, throughout your lifetime.

 - To change our country’s education system, we need leaders who challenge conventional wisdom and the status quo and work for the long term both inside and outside the school system.
-TFA alum brings an invaluable perspective to all careers in communities nationwide.
+As a TFA alum, you bring an invaluable perspective to all careers in communities nationwide.

 - Whichever role or industry you pursue, we provide a variety of resources to help you make confident career-related decisions.
 Here is a snapshot of the support you can expect:

-- TFA Connect: Discover opportunities, build local and national relationships with corps members, alumni, staff, and partners, and meet future employers and colleagues.
+- Career Connect: Discover opportunities, build local and national relationships with corps members, alumni, staff, and partners, and meet future employers and colleagues.

 Programs & Fellowships

-- To help accelerate your leadership and career, TFA offers fellowships, programs, and mentors to help you master new knowledge, skills, and mindsets in the career you pursue.
+- To help deepen the impact of your leadership and career, TFA offers fellowships, programs, and mentors to help you master new knowledge, skills, and mindsets.
 Here are some ways we help you stay connected to your community and students:

 - Aspiring Latinx Leadership Institute (ALLÍ): This is a five-month cohort experience for aspiring Latinx leaders looking to build their skills in school and systems leadership and for career support.